Merritt Island National Wildlife Refuge

 - Visitor Center:

-- Knowledgeable staff and volunteers provide maps, recommendations, and updates on current wildlife sightings.
+- When open, staff and volunteers can provide maps, recent sighting information, and current access updates.

 Conservation and Restoration Efforts

-- The refuge plays a vital role in protecting critical habitats for endangered species and maintaining the ecological health of the region.
+- Habitat Preservation: The refuge plays a major role in protecting habitat for threatened and endangered species while helping maintain the ecological health of the Space Coast.

 Vicinity of the Refuge